Legal Cost Control – 5 Tips for a Lower Cost Divorce

 1. Think before you call or email

 Your family law attorney is there to guide you through the process of a divorce or family law dispute and understands that you are going to have questions about the process.
 But every communication with your attorney will result in being billed, so save your small questions for a weekly status email with your attorney.
 This does not mean you should avoid communicating important information to your attorney, just think twice before you send off a quick email asking for information that could be found elsewhere or saved for another time for the benefit of legal cost control.
 Making efficient use of your lawyer’s time will earn you a lower cost divorce.

 2. Be an active participant in your own case

 Family law cases require the production of lots of information.
 This can include financial documents, photographs, timelines of events, etc. Don’t make the attorney feel as if they are pulling teeth trying to get this information from you.
-Be proactive and provide your attorney with copies of any documents, photographs or other items you believe may be pertinent to your case is an effective form of legal cost control.
+Being proactive by providing your attorney with copies of any documents, photographs or other items you believe may be pertinent to your case is an effective form of legal cost control.
 If there is an update or an incident occurs that could have an impact on your case, let your attorney know.

 3. A therapist is cheaper than your attorney

 Going through a divorce or a child custody dispute can be an emotional rollercoaster and your attorney understands the pain you may be going through.
 Family law attorneys are there to defend your case to the best of their ability, not to be a sounding board for your issues.
 A good family law attorney will always be supportive and often will lend an ear to your troubles, but you must understand you are being billed for their time.
 Turn to your friends or families if you want to vent about your ex for a lower cost divorce.

-Many aspects of your family law case, such as discovery, are time sensitive in nature.
+Many aspects of your family law case, such as discovery, are time-sensitive in nature.
 If your attorney sends you a document and tells you it needs to be notarized or sends discovery requests and gives you a deadline it is very important you respond quickly.
 Your lack of response can cause the attorney to make multiple attempts to contact you, all of which are being billed to you.
 Take charge of your legal cost control by being responsive with your attorney whenever possible.

 5. Make the paralegals your friends.

 You’re entitled to speak to your attorney about issues relevant to your case, but paralegals are often just as informed about your case and can provide the same amount of information that your attorney can but for a lower billable rate for an overall lower cost divorce.

-If you need to schedule a consultation with an experienced Houston Divorce Lawyer, please give us a call at (713) 225-6200 or visit us on the web at RamosFamilyLaw.com.
+If you would like to schedule a consultation with an experienced Houston Divorce Lawyer, please contact us online or give us a call at (713) 352-3427.